Boulder-Denver-d3-vis/vis-1/slides/building-blocks.md

 ***

 They result in the beautiful, interactive vector displays you see in examples.
-The way the API gets used becomes more sophisticated, but these fundamentals are how they are implemented and used.
+The way the API gets used is more sophisticated, but these fundamentals are how they are implemented.